microsoft/coyote/docs/_learn/programming-models/async/async-lock.md

 not block the underlying thread allowing for a more efficient execution.

 Note that the C# lock statement is still supported by `coyote test`.
-However&mdash;besides not using `await` in the body of `lock`&mdash;you should make sure to not call any Coyote API that can introduce a scheduling decision during systematic testing (such as `Task.Run`, `Task.Delay` or `Task.Yield`), while holding a `lock`, as this can lead to deadlocks.
+However&mdash;besides not using `await` in the body of `lock`&mdash;you should also make sure to not call any Coyote API that can introduce a scheduling decision during systematic testing (such as `Task.Run`, `Task.Delay` or `Task.Yield`), while holding a `lock`, as this can lead to deadlocks.

-## How does it work?
+## How do you use it?

 1. You create an instance of an `AsyncLock` by calling the static method `AsyncLock.Create()`.
 2. The only instance-level method that `AsyncLock` provides is `AcquireAsync()`.
 This method tries to acquire the lock asynchronously, and returns a task that completes when the lock has been acquired.
 The returned task's result is of type `AsyncLock.Releaser`.
 This `Releaser` implements the `IDisposable` interface.
 It releases the lock when disposed.
 Note that `AcquireAsync()` is not a reentrant operation.
 3. `AsyncLock` exposes the `IsAcquired` boolean property, which is true if the lock has been acquired, else false.
 4. Finally, when the `AsyncLock` is acquired, your code can enter the scope of this lock and perform